Watch closely and explain frequently: Liberia's Ebola lessons

 "They did not trust anyone and did not believe they were carriers of Ebola," said Reverend John Sumo, head of social mobilization in the Ebola response, adding the problem was exacerbated by a leadership struggle in the local community that distracted officials from providing support to families and food to those quarantined, the reports showed.

-When alarming reports began to circulate, government and international health officials quickly provided faster and closer surveillance, as well as prioritising the education of locals about the disease.
+When alarming reports began to circulate, government and international health officials quickly provided faster and closer surveillance, as well as prioritizing the education of locals about the disease.

 They worked with police officials, village chiefs, elders and international aid workers to get people talking to each other, and also appointed a local "contact tracer" - responsible for tracking down people close to the latest cases - for blocks of the St Paul's Bridge community.